2026 Roots of Justice Convening

 WORKSHOP | Rooted in Resiliency: Grounding Ourselves In Chaotic Times

-With the continued attacks on marginalized communities and the intentional weakening of human rights, it can be challenging to remain in the present and be hopeful.
+As we experience continued attacks on marginalized communities and intentional weakening of human rights, it can be challenging to remain in the present and be hopeful.
 In this session, we will explore strategies for managing challenging emotions and taking care of ourselves so we can show up for the causes that are important to us.
 Participants will leave with their own grounding toolkit to use when they are activated by strong emotions.

 WORKSHOP | Resisting the Ease of Disposability